AidaMehonic/das-public/aida/first_steps.md

 * The list of required R packages is found here: https://github.com/alan-turing-institute/das-public/blob/master/install.R

 I used to have Anaconda on my laptop, but I decided I wanted to use plan Python for this project.
-I uninstalled Anaconda, and then installed the most recent Python version.
+I uninstalled Anaconda, and then installed the most recent Python version (currently 3.9.6).

+Next, I pip installed all the required packages listed here: https://github.com/alan-turing-institute/das-public/blob/master/requirements.txt .